Speech Therapy Treatments For Dyslexia In Kids

 Birth and pregnancy circumstances can also be potential factors.

-Exposure to drugs, alcohol, or infection during gestation as well as early birth or low birth rate can increase a child’s likelihood of developing dyslexia.
+Exposure to drugs, alcohol, or infection during gestation as well as premature birth can increase your child’s likelihood of developing dyslexia.

 Some autistic people are also dyslexic, but it’s no more common than the general public.